 How We Collect Your Personal Data

 We use different methods to collect data from and about you.
-You may give us your Communication Data, Customer Data, User Data, Technical Data and Marketing Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+You may give us your Communication Data, Customer Data, User Data, Technical Data, Marketing Data and Email Communications Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you: